amnesia-ciso/mnsinstall/README.md

 # mnsinstall

-It is script for fast install software bundle "aMNeSia"
+It is script for fast install software bundle "MNS-Ubuntu-msgbundle"

 # LINKS
 - [Software list](#SLIST)